cmangos/mangos-wotlk/bot_readme.txt

 Repair with bots:
 =================

-  bot(s) can now repair <all or selected> items, either equipped or in bags.
-If the bot(s) is a member of a guild, then they pay else the bot(s) pays.
-If the bot(s) cannot pay for the repair, they remain damaged.
+  Bot can now repair <all or selected> items - equipped or in bags.
+If the bot is a member of a guild, then the guild fund is used for repairs.
+If not, the bots own gold supply is used.
+If the bot cannot pay for the repair, they remain damaged.

   The new 'stats' command provides useful information to help in the repair decision.